 One element of the life history of Columbia River Basin Steelhead that may make them more vulnerable to anthropogenic modifications of the Columbia River is their adult migration.
 Relative to other salmonids, Steelhead from the Columbia River Basin spend longer in freshwater as adults.
 Essentially all populations of Steelhead in the Columbia River Basin are stream-maturing (Busby et al. 1996), meaning that these fish enter freshwater in a sexually immature state and then spend up to a year in freshwater prior to spawning.
 Also known as summer Steelhead, these fish enter freshwater between May and October and spawn the following spring, typically between March and May (Busby et al. 1996).
 Between their entry into freshwater and arrival at spawning grounds, Columbia River Steelhead exhibit considerable variability in their migration patterns.
-Virtually all interior Columbia River Steelhead overwinter in freshwater; the majority of individuals are known to overwinter in tributaries, but up to 20% of individuals in a given year have been observed to overwinter in the hydrosystem, which comprises of the mainstem habitat between the 10 hydroelectric dams in the federal Columbia River power system (Keefer et al. 2008).
+Virtually all interior Columbia River Steelhead overwinter in freshwater; the majority of individuals are known to overwinter in tributaries, but up to 20% of individuals in a given year have been observed to overwinter in the hydrosystem, which comprises the mainstem habitat between 10 hydroelectric dams in the federal Columbia River power system (Keefer et al. 2008).
 Additionally, as individuals migrate upstream toward natal tributaries, the majority of individuals have been observed to temporarily stage in nonnatal tributaries downstream of their natal tributary (High et al. 2006).
 This behavior increases with increasing mainstem river temperature, indicating the use of these colder waters as coldwater refugia (High et al. 2006).
 These highly variable movement patterns and increased duration in freshwater make Steelhead more vulnerable to the hazards faced in freshwater.

-Descending dams, also known as fallback (Boggs et al. 2004), is another common behavior observed in Steelhead, with about 20% of Steelhead observed to fall back over at at least one mainstem dam (Boggs et al. 2004).
+Descending dams, also known as fallback (Boggs et al. 2004), is another common behavior observed in adult Steelhead, with about 20% of Steelhead observed to fall back over at at least one mainstem dam (Boggs et al. 2004).
 This behavior can occur as individuals are migrating upstream to natal tributaries, but can also occur once individuals have ascended mainstem dams upstream of natal tributaries (a behavior known as overshoot), in which case this fallback is called post-overshoot fallback and is necessary for individuals to return to natal tributaries.
-Overshoot and fallback affect the ability of individuals to successfully spawn, and therefore are consequential for the persistence of ESA-listed populations.
+Overshoot and fallback can affect the ability of individuals to successfully home to spawning grounds, and therefore are consequential for the persistence of ESA-listed populations.
 Individuals that fall back during their upstream migration (prior to reaching or overshooting their natal tributary) are less likely to return to their natal tributaries or hatcheries (Bjornn et al. 2000; Keefer et al. 2005).
 Furthermore, migration success to natal tributaries decreases with overshooting rates (Richins and Skalski 2018), and many overshooting fish are observed to stray to tributaries upstream of the overshoot dam.

-The decreased migration success associated with overshoot and fallback is likely due to the hazardous nature of downstream passage for adults, which is often limited to the powerhouse during the primary months that Steelhead are overwintering (Khan et al. 2013).
+The decreased migration success associated with overshoot and fallback may be due to the hazardous nature of downstream passage for adults, which is often limited to the powerhouse during the primary months that Steelhead are overwintering (Khan et al. 2013).
 Mortality rates for adult Steelhead passing downstream at dams are highly variable, but recent estimates of 48-hour survival at McNary Dam indicate around 90% survival for individuals passing through turbines and 97% survival for individuals passing through the spillway (Normandeau Associates 2014).
 Mortality in downstream passage routes is implicated by low survival rates of Steelhead kelts, which decrease with increasing number of dams that must be navigated as they move downstream to the ocean, with mortality rates of 84-96% for kelts released at Lower Granite Dam, 38-40% at McNary Dam, and 20-37% at John Day Dam (Wertheimer and Evans 2005).